Our dedicated team of expert nurses, physicians and midwives are committed to providing the safest and most effective care.

 While much is still being learned about COVID-19, your health and safety is our top priority.
 We are taking every precaution to ensure that patients, babies and patients are protected.
 All of our staff are trained in infection control measures for COVID-19.

 You must follow the latest guidelines for infection prevention for yourself and your household.
 Practice social distancing.
 Avoid public places and staying away from anyone who has symptoms suggestive of COVID-19.

-We ask patients and their named visitor to be particularly vigilant for social distancing in 14 days before your due date or scheduled admission.
+We ask patients and their support person(s) to be particularly vigilant for social distancing in 14 days before your due date or scheduled admission.

-A single named support person of choice will be allowed to accompany you during your hospital stay.
-If your visitor has been self-isolating due to COVID-19 symptoms, or in contact with an individual who has had symptoms, they MUST NOT come with you to the hospital.
-If your support person cannot pass our strict screening process, they MUST NOT come with you.
+One support person of choice for your full stay, along with a second support person/doula for labor only, are welcome to accompany you.
+If your visitor or doula has been self-isolating due to COVID-19 symptoms, or has been in contact with an individual who has had symptoms, they MUST NOT come with you to the hospital.
+If your support persons cannot pass our strict screening process, they MUST NOT come with you.

 Childbirth Classes and Tours

 All in-person parent education classes and tours are canceled at this time.
 Online classes for childbirth, breastfeeding, and newborn care are available.
 Please make an appointment with our Maternity Navigator to discuss your hospital stay, learn about the classes, and answer your questions.
 You can make a phone appointment by calling 785-505-6397.

 When you go into labor